JereKuusela/valheim-expand_world_prefabs/README.md

   - prefab: Object id or value group.
   - data: Entry in the `data.yaml` to be used as initial data.
     - Supports `type, key, value` format to set a single data value.
-  - delay: Delay in seconds for spawning.
   - pos: Position offset in x,z,y from the original object.
   - rot: Rotation offset in y,x,z from the original object.
   - triggerRules: If true, this spawn can trigger other entries.
+  - chance (default: `1`): Chance to spawn the object.
+  - delay: Delay in seconds for spawning.
+  - repeat (default: `0`): How many times the spawn is repeated.
+  - repeatInterval (default: `0`): Interval in seconds between repeats.
+  - repeatChance (default: `1`): Chance to spawn for each repeat.
 - swap (P): Swaps the original object with another object.
   - Format and keywords are same as for `spawn`.
   - The initial data is copied from the original object.
   - Swap is done by removing the original object and spawning the swapped object.
   - If the swapped object is not valid, the original object is still removed.
   - Swapping can break ZDO connection, so spawn points may respawn even when the creature is alive.
+  - Chance works for swap too.
+If it fails, the original object is still removed.

 ### Pokes